Long-Range Planning Initiatives

 Historic Context Statement Update

 The City’s Historic Context Statement (HCS) is an important tool in evaluating which properties potentially qualify for the City’s Historic Inventory.
 In 2022, the City received a $30,000 grant from the California Office of Historic Preservation to extend the HCS to cover a twenty-year period (1968 to 1986).
 The updated Historic Context Statement and all relevant materials and drafts can be found below.
-While the 2022 effort was largely limited to the 1968 to 1986 period, the City is pursuing funding for a “Phase II” update to refresh the entire document.
-The City has applied for and has received a second grant ($40,000) and expects to initiate the “Phase II” update in the Fall/Winter of 2023.
+While the 2022 effort was largely limited to the 1968 to 1986 period, the City is currently funding for a “Phase II” update to refresh the entire document.
+The City has applied for and has received a second state grant ($40,000) to help fund the effort.
+The Historic Resources Board will regularly discuss the progress of the update throughout 2024.

 Historic Context Statement Final Draft (Tracked Changes) - approved by City Council 12/06/2022